temporalio/documentation/docs-src/typescript/how-to-use-environment-variables-in-typescript.md

 **Getting into Workflow**

-If we needed environment variables in our Workflow, here's how we'd use a Local Activity:
+If you need environment variables in our Workflow, use a Local Activity:

 ```ts
 const worker = await Worker.create({